@nightgrey/ansi

 • Parser (x/ansi/parser)

-The parser is fundamentally different, though what it achieves is effectively the same.
-We're using the excellent [@ansi-tools/parser] (https://www.npmjs.com/package/@ansi-tools/parser)!
+The parser is fundamentally different, though it should work and achieve the same.
+We're using the excellent [@ansi-tools/parser] (https://www.npmjs. com/package/@ansi-tools/parser)!

 • Color (x/ansi/color)